GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: The Proposed Model

 \subsubsection{Geographic Embedding Module}

-Our geographical embedding module processes latitude and longitude inputs by combining Random Fourier Features (RFF) and Radial Basis Functions (RBF) to generate a high-dimensional representation of geographical features.
-This dual-kernel hybrid approach leverages the global smoothness of RFF and the local sensitivity of RBF to adapt to the complex spatial patterns found in trajectory data.
+Our geographical embedding module encodes latitude and longitude via multi-scale Random Fourier Features (RFF) to obtain a high-dimensional harmonic representation of spatial contexts.

-First, we map the latitude and longitude coordinates to unit vectors on a sphere.
-By sampling a multi-scale Gaussian frequency matrix, we construct multi-scale harmonic feature vectors, which are then projected to obtain global multi-scale geographical features, denoted as $\text{rff}_{\text{proj}}$.
-Subsequently, we place a set of anchor points on the sphere and compute a Gaussian kernel based on the arc length distance to these anchors.
-The Top-K responses are selected and projected to yield local prototype features, denoted as $\text{rbf}_{\text{proj}}$.
+First, we map latitude and longitude to unit vectors on a sphere.
+We then sample a multi-scale Gaussian frequency matrix and compute harmonic features by sine-cosine projections, yielding global multi-scale geographical features $\mathbf{E}_{\text{RFF}}$.
+Finally, a linear projection is applied to obtain the geographic embedding $\mathbf{E}_g \in \mathbb{R}^{L \times d_{\text{geo}}}$.